 Creative, cognitive and informative, the online curatorial platform SIX YEARS borrows its name from the seminal work of American writer, art critic, curator, activist and feminist activist Lucy R. Lippard.
-Lippard (born April 14, 1937) is one of the first art historians to recognize the dematerialization at work in conceptual art.
+Lippard (born April 14, 1937) is one of the first art historians to call attention to dematerialisation in conceptual art.

-CEA / French Curators Association wishes to pay tribute to Lucy R. Lippard by respectfully borrowing the title of this reference book to name its new dematerialized curatorial experimentation platform whose primary objective is to develop and give visibility to the current and future potentialities of the exhibition curator.
+C-E-A – French Association of Curators wishes to pay tribute to Lucy R. Lippard by respectfully borrowing the title of this reference book to name its new dematerialised curatorial platform, whose primary objective is to develop and give visibility to the current and future potentialities of the curator.